Sram (Croatian TV series): Production and development

 In April 2024, it was announced that the filming of the series would take place in the Croatian capital of Zagreb.
 On 23 September 2024, HRT announced that the filming of the first season had been finished.
 Croatian web portal Dnevno reports that the total expenses for the production of the first season, which consists of ten episodes, amounted to €915,793.25.

 On 19 February 2025, HRT announced that the series has been renewed for a second season.
-The season, which will consist of ten episodes, started filming on 25 February 2025 on various locations in Zagreb.
+The season, which consisted of ten episodes, started filming on 25 February 2025 on various locations in Zagreb.
 The second season is written by Kristina Kumrić.

-On 16 October 2025, a third season was confirmed via a joint Instagram post from the HRT and SRAM Instagram accounts.
-The 26 second-long reel in horizontal format consists of several clips of Lovro's eyes, alluding to his role as the central character of Season 3.
+In a July 2025 interview for N1, producers Ivan Lovreček and Bruno Mustić outlined their plans for the upcoming third and fourth seasons of the series.
+Lovreček noted that the next season is "specific", given that it focuses on a male character who is "coming to terms with his sexuality."
+On 19 September 2025, HRT confirmed that the series is set to enter its third season.
+On 16 October, HRT and the show's official Instagram accounts posted a 26 second-long reel that showcased a montage of clips of Lovro from previous seasons, alluding to his role as the central character of the third season.
+On 4 November, HRT revealed that the filming of the season had begun, while also confirming Lovro's role as its central character.
+The third season is written by Sandra Pašić and Boris Grgurević.
+The season premiered on 10 January 2026.
+The teaser trailer for the season was released on 15 December 2025.

+On 30 January 2026, the Romani Youth Organization of Croatia posted a casting call for exclusively Romani younger men, and an adult Romani man and woman, seemingly confirming the production of the fourth season focusing on Vanessa.
+The season was officially confirmed on 27 July 2026.